2021 NATIONAL LEADERSHIP CONFERENCE

 - Over 100 members—four voting delegates.

 In FBLA, these delegates vote for their Regional Vice President.
 In PBL, these delegates vote for all officers for elected positions.
 These are determined from those members that are registered and paid for the National Leadership Experience.
-Each local adviser will be sent a form to register their voting delegates.
-The FBLA Local Chapter Voting Delegation Registration Deadline is June 9, 11:59 p.m.
-ET and the PBL Local Chapter Voting Delegate Registration deadline is June 4, 11:59 p.m.
-ET.
+Each local adviser will be prompted to register their local chapter voting delegates as part of the NLC Conference Registration process.

-Since we do not have an in-person NLC this year, recognition pins for these awards will be sent to the attention of the local adviser at the school address.
-All winners will receive recognition in the special NLE edition Tomorrow’s Business Leader (TBL).
+Pins for these awards will be sent to the attention of the local adviser at the school address.
+All winners will receive recognition during the conference and in the special NLC edition of Tomorrow’s Business Leader.